ftmhazzahra/eatRight/ML/model_1/README.md

-# Generate a README.md file with the content provided
-readme_content = """
 # Obesity Level Prediction Model

 This repository contains a machine learning model that predicts obesity levels based on personal attributes, lifestyle, and dietary habits.
 The model is built using TensorFlow/Keras and is designed to be deployed as an API for real-time predictions.